 Comments / concerns / questions to be considered in relation to implementation guidance #ii):

 Consider whether there is a conflict with policy principle #11?
 Why is it necessary to also provide publicly-available registration data?
+Cost issues are key here.
+If it is easy enough to link the public data, this should not be a problem , and may also serve to help make sure accurate requests/disclosures are made.
+Separating the data always risks error, does it not?.